zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

    (Optional.
    Note that nobody actually binds or connects based on the value of this field.)

- - `auth`: a json value describing how to authenticate to the Arti RPC server.
+ - `auth`: a TOML value describing how to authenticate to the Arti RPC server.
    (Required.)